knieriem/openocd-efm32-series2/README.md

 Some functionality for enabling debug lock and issuing a device reset via DCI to lock/unlock a device has been implemented in efm32s2.cfg, and the tcl will attempt to notify the user if the device is locked.
-Also this implementation can serve as a good reference for implementing the mechanisms describeed in SiLabs appnotes [AN1303] and [AN1190].
+Also this implementation can serve as a good reference for implementing the mechanisms described in SiLabs appnotes [AN1303] and [AN1190].

 [efm32s2]: ./efm32s2